bloominstituteoftechnology/Sprint-Challenge--Advanced-CSS/README.md

 * [ ] Create a fixed navigation and add some opacity to the background

 * [ ] Create a form that would allow someone to sign up for a Spacewalkers Magazine subscription

+*Answers to questions*
+1. What is the difference between an adaptive website and a fully responsive website?
+An adaptive website needs to load every possible layouts, but responsive websites only need to load the one that works across all platforms.

+2. Describe what it means to be mobile first vs desktop first.
+ Mobile first means it is designed for mobile first, and Desktop first is designed for desktop first.

+3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?
+It means that is would be 62.5% of the root element.

+4. How would you describe preprocessing to someone new to CSS?
+It allows you to seperate styling in different sections while your terminal compiles it all into one for you.
+5. What is your favorite concept in preprocessing?
+What is the concept that gives you the most trouble?
+ I really like the mixins.
+I struggle a bit with the variables.
+You are expected to be able to answer all these questions.
+Your responses contribute to your Sprint Challenge grade.
+Skipping this section *will* prevent you from passing this challenge.